A video broadcast live from the Everglades has placed a Cuban influencer associated with wildlife content in Florida at the center of controversy.

 Between spectacle and legal limits

-As the investigation progresses, the figure of the "Cuban Tarzan" comes under a new spotlight: that of accountability in an environment where the line between entertainment and crime can be as fragile as it is dangerous.
+As the investigation progresses, the figure of the "Cuban Tarzan" is under a new spotlight: that of accountability in an environment where the line between entertainment and crime can be as fragile as it is dangerous.

 Filed under: